syl3r86/gm-notes/README.md

 This is a fork of GM Notes from @syl3r86.
 All credits go to him.
 I just added an option to make the button red when GM Notes are present.
 Given that he declined my Pull Request, anyone interested can get the files here.
 Just replace [gm-notes.js](https://github.com/SalieriC/gm-notes/blob/master/gm-notes.js) and [/lang/en.json](https://github.com/SalieriC/gm-notes/blob/master/lang/en.json).
+You can sposor Felix (syl3r86) for his original work or me (SalieriC; the KoFi link) for this very small addition.
+See "Sponsor this project" to the right.
 Original description below:

 # GM Notes